ActiveNeuron/List-of-Deep-Learning-based-Semantic-Segmentation-Models/README.md

 * RA-UNet: A hybrid deep attention-aware network to extract liver and tumor in CT scans
 * Automatic Multi-Organ Segmentation on Abdominal CT With Dense V-Networks
 * DRINet for Medical Image Segmentation
+* ICNet for Real-Time Semantic Segmentation on High-Resolution Images
 ## 2019
 * MultiResUNet : Rethinking the U-Net Architecture for Multimodal Biomedical Image Segmentation.
 * U-NetPlus: A Modified Encoder-Decoder U-Net Architecture for Semantic and Instance Segmentation of Surgical Instrument.